Kilie/titanic_survival_prediction/README.md

 # Results

-The exploration of the demographics showed that passengers with the following features seemed more likely to survive:
+The data exploration of the demographics showed that passengers with the following features seemed to have higher likelihood to survive:

 1. Being in the 1st class (r=-0.34),